-If you’re wondering what Maine has to offer to fly fishers, the answer is a lot!
+If you’re wondering what Maine fly fishing has to offer to fly anglers, the answer is a lot!
 With more than 5,000 streams and rivers running through the state, as well as miles of Atlantic coastline, Maine is an excellent location for fly fishing.

-So if you’re wondering what you need to fish, what the best flies are, or where to find the best fishing holes, read on!
+So if you’re wondering what gear you’ll need to fly fish in Maine, what the best flies are, or where to find the best fishing holes, read on!
 We’ve put together this essential guide to fly fishing in Maine to make it easy for you.

 Don’t miss our other fly fishing location guides at Fly Fisher Pro!